danmcelroy/VoSeq/README.rst

 Some features of VoSeq need to be run periodically.
 You can setup cronjobs to execute some commands once a day or every 2 hours depending on your needs:

-* Update the database index for the simple and advanced search functions:
+* Update the database index for the simple and advanced search functions: [# TODO: to remove see issue #213]

 .. code:: shell